Floorp-Projects/Floorp/gfx/doc/MozSurface.md

 A surface lets you *borrow* a DrawTarget that is only valid between Lock and Unlock.

     DrawTarget* GetAsDrawTarget();

-It is invalid to hold a referene to the DrawTarget after Unlock, and a different DrawTarget may be obtained during the next Lock/Unlock interval.
+It is invalid to hold a reference to the DrawTarget after Unlock, and a different DrawTarget may be obtained during the next Lock/Unlock interval.

 In some cases we want to use MozSurface without Drawing into it.
 For instance to share video frames accross processes.
 Some surface types may also not be accessible through a DrawTarget (for example YCbCr surfaces).

     bool CanExposeDrawTarget();

 helps with making sure that a Surface supports exposing a Moz2D DrawTarget.